abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 This software is open source under the GNU General Public License v3.0.

-If this tool helps you, please consider citing our paper: Wang A, Guzman-Urbina A, Ohno H, Fukushima Y. An automatic distillation sequence synthesis framework based on a preorder traversal algorithm.
-Computers & Chemical Engineering.
-2024;181:108549. doi:10.1016/j.compchemeng.2023.108549
+If this tool helps you, please consider citing our paper.
 Thank you!